 About New Pathways

-In 2006, the program expanded to Little Falls before moving its second location to Brainerd in a house owned by the school district that was leased for $1 per year.
+In 2006, the program expanded to Little Falls before moving its second location to Brainerd.
 This location followed the same model as Cambridge, with families staying at churches in one-week rotations.
+New Pathways had been a part of the Brainerd community for over 10 years, providing shelter and services to 386 families in need.
+Due to unforeseen circumstances, the program abruptly stopped in 2019 due to rental space and funding loss.

 The shelter program is now called the “Path to Home Program,” since it works with each family to create a plan for their unique path to housing stability.
 New Pathways has 40 church partners who volunteer at least 300 hours per week to make the program work.